myragmayn/Latin-101/translation2.md

 Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence.
 -

-Parse?? data est and indicate what conjugation the verb belongs to.
+Parse data est and indicate what conjugation the verb belongs to.

 What type of grammatical construction is ab Iove?